vlazzarini/vanilla/10.Tonnetz/README.md

 This time, we will use MIDI to control Csound, which will also allow us to plug in a MIDI device and use that to make sound.

+NB: because this code uses `fetch()` to access soundfont files, it requires the files to be served from the same server as the HTML page.
+Therefore in order for it to run, it should be open using the `http` protocol from a server (either local or remote).

 CsoundObj API code used
 -----------